cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I'm randomly crashing!

 You probably don't have enough paged RAM.
 Skyrim is very badly optimized.
 Try increasing your pagefile size.
-The recommendation is to set it to "System Managed" for all of your hard drives, but you can read specific instructions by going to any Wabbajack Discord channel and typing ``!pagefile``
+Refer to the primary README document for details.

 ### As soon as I start the game in the main "overworld" everybody starts spinning around and collapsing at the speed of light!